 Body girth calculator.

-Record measurements across 12 anatomical sites.
-Convert between cm and inches, save sessions to your device, and track progress over time.
+Record measurements across 12 anatomical sites, with optional left/right tracking for limbs and a progress photo per session.
+Convert between cm and inches, save sessions to your device, and see your trend on a chart.
 Your data never leaves the browser.

 Measurement Session